EverythingElseWasAlreadyTaken/FABulous/docs/source/fabric_automation.rst

+.. _fabric_automation:

 Generating Custom Tiles
 =======================

 Defining a custom fabric, custom tiles or just add some custom functionality can be a complex task.
-The section `fabric_definition`_ describes in detail, how to model FABulous fabrics with all its components.
+The section :ref:`fabric_definition` describes in detail, how to model FABulous fabrics with all its components.
 In addition to that, we provide a set of tools to automate the generation of custom tiles and switch matrices, as well as basic integration in CAD tools.